Estate Planning Attorneys Serving Kennewick, Pasco, Richland, and the Tri-Cities, WA.

 If you want your net separate property and your share of the net community property to pass to surviving people in any other way whatsoever, you must specify your desires in a valid Will.

-An Estate Planning Attorney Can Assist in Your Last Will and Testament or any Codicils
+Our Experienced Estate Planning Attorneys Will Prepare Your Last Will and Testament or any Codicils

 The person who creates the Trust is called a Trustor.
 A Trust, like a Will, is created with a written document.
 The written Trust document creates a fiduciary arrangement that identifies a person or institution – the “Trustee” – who holds “bare legal title” to the Trust assets for the “beneficial ownership interest” of the Beneficiaries of the Trust.
 In order to have any financial meaning, the Trust needs to be funded with assets.
 That can be accomplished by titling the assets (e.g., real estate, bank accounts, investment accounts, vehicles, etc.) in the name of the Trust.